edgelesssys/marblerun/docs/versioned_docs/version-1.2/building-marbles/occlum.md

 This will allow you to embed the expected default values during build time.
 It also lets the user/host system change them during run time when a non-default Coordinator configuration is used.

 ### Resource limits
 The premain process is written in Go.
-The enclave needs to have enough resources for the Go runtime, plus additional memory to launch your application.
+The enclave must have enough resources for the Go runtime and additional memory to launch your application.

-We recommend starting with the following values which should work fine for light-weight to medium memory demanding applications:
+We recommend starting with the following values, which should work fine for light-weight to medium memory-demanding applications:
 ```javascript
 "user_space_size": "2048MB",
 "default_mmap_size": "900MB"